cytopia/devilbox/docs/support/howto.rst

 How To
 ******

-The How to section gathers information about various things that are not directly related to the Devilbox, but need to be done at some point throughout the installation and configuration.
+The How to section gathers information about various topics, that might need to be done at some point throughout the installation and configuration.

 .. seealso::
    * :ref:`faq`